 Wintertime can be rough on your RV.
-Even if you plan on parking your RV for the winter in a garage, water lingering in your plumbing can freeze and expand, damaging pipes, tanks and fittings.
+Even if you plan on parking your RV in a garage, water lingering in your plumbing can freeze and expand, damaging pipes, tanks, and fittings.

 The last thing you need is water leaking into your RV.
 Check the roof for cracks or holes.
 If you find some, ask your RV manufacturer or authorized dealer which sealant is recommended for your particular vehicle.

 Disconnect your battery and store it in a warm, dry location.

 It’s important to drain the water out of your RV’s systems including:

 - Water tanks: Drain the fresh water holding tank so it doesn’t breed bacteria or freeze.
 Then, drain your black and grey water tanks.
 Clean the black water tank using a cleaning wand or a special black tank cleaning product if you don’t have a built-in tank flushing system.
 For bonus points, lubricate your termination valves with some WD-40.

 - Water heater: Turn your water heater off and make sure it’s cool and not under pressure.
 Then, remove the drain plug and release the pressure relief valve, allowing the water to drain out.
 Next, open all of your faucets—both hot and cold, including the shower and toilet valve—to drain any remaining water out of the system.
 And don’t forget the valves outside your RV.
 Open the low-point drain lines, both hot and cold.
 Once the water has completely flowed out, recap the drains and close the faucets.

 The next step is to protect the lines from freezing when the temperature drops.
 You can use either antifreeze or pressurized air.

 Option 1: Antifreeze